stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 Sometimes, the output of a command can clutter up the screen.
 To prevent this, use the "Clear Cell Outputs" menu option.

-Alternatively, select the output and use the Option+Delete shortcut.
+Alternatively, select the output and use the **Option+Delete shortcut**.

 ![clear output vs code](../../static/img/clear-output-vscodes.png)

-Hopefully, you've successfully run your first Runme notebook, and understand the basics of Runme!
-As you'll soon see, however, you've still barely scratched the surface of Runme's capabilities.
+Congratulations on running your first Runme notebook! 🎉While you've understood the basics, there's more to discover about Runme's powerful features.
+Let's get ready to dive deeper.

 # Runme Editing & Authoring